datatrails/datatrails-python/docs/runner/components/generic.rst

          assets/add30235-1424-4fda-840a-d5ef82c4c96fa

    when accessing a previously created asset. (i.e. not when creating an asset)

-:location_label:
-   For location create type actions (LOCATIONS_CREATE_IF_NOT_EXISTS) the label is used by the runner to keep track of locations.

-   For other actions which require access to an location, this value is used as a key to obtain the identity of such a previously-created location.

-   In this way one can create locations and then refer to them in later steps of the story.

-   Additionally this label can be an explicit location identity of the form:

-         locations/add30235-1424-4fda-840a-d5ef82c4c96fa

-   when accessing a previously created location. (i.e. not when creating a location)

 :subject_label:
    For subject create type actions (SUBJECTS_CREATE) the label is used